dotlang/language/README.md

 This is how collections and ... will be implemented in core.

 Note that `type` section must come before fields section.
-For each tempalte class like `Stack`, there is a base interface class `Stack` which is equal to the class definition minus everything related to typenames.
-According to definition, all template class instances, conform to the base class, so base interface can be the base type for all template classes.
+For each tempalte class like `Stack`, there is a base interface class `Stack` which is equal to the class definition minus everything related to typenames (declaration, usage, ...) which is created by the compiler.
+According to definition, all template class instances, conform to this base interface.
 This means `Stack` is the base interface for `Stack<int>, Stack<float>` and all other stacks and if you need to write a method accepting any stack you can use it: `void getStack(Stack s)`.
-Note that `Stack` is not the same as `Stack<>` which has type set to `void`.
+Note that `Stack` is not the same as `Stack<>` which has type set to it's default.

-You can specialize a template class by adding appropriate file.
-For example for `Stack.e` you can define `Stack[Int].e` to specialize stack for integer.
+- When creating instances of template class you can explicitly speciy type name: `Stack<T=int, V=float>`

 ###Optional arguments